SabinaSad/RottenTomatoes-project-with-R-and-Power-BI/README.md

 Join us in this adventure to unravel the secrets of Hollywood's most profitable movies:

-Explore the 'R Script R studio' for analytical insights
+Explore the ' R studio' for analytical insights

 Dive into the 'Performance of Holliwood movies' for interactive visual storytelling.